sporto/hugo-remark/README.md

 ## About this theme

-This theme creates a set of presentations using hugo to generate a set of slideshows generated from markdown content.
+This theme creates a set of Remark presentations using Hugo.
+Hugo generates slideshow from markdown content.

 ## Why use Hugo and not just remark.js?